microsoft/xlang/DesignNotes/LDN05 - Platform Abstraction Layer.md

 Call [XlangPreallocateStringBuffer](#xlangpreallocatestringbuffer) to allocate a mutable string buffer that you can then promote into an immutable **XlangString**.
 When you have finished populating the buffer, you can call [XlangPromoteStringBuffer](#xlangpromotestringbuffer) to convert that buffer into an immutable **XlangString**, or call [XlangDeleteStringBuffer](#xlangdeletestringbuffer) to discard it prior to promotion.
-This two-phase construction has similar functionality to a "string builer" found in other libraries.
+This two-phase construction has similar functionality to a "string builder" found in other libraries.

 Xlang also supports creating "fast pass" strings by calling [XlangCreateStringReference](#xlangcreatestringreference).
 In this case, the memory containing the backing string data is owned by the caller, and not allocated on the heap.